artsy/artsy.github.io/source/_posts/2015-07-30-Notorious-BUG-Part-1.markdown

 Hopper can give us (pseudo) decompiled code for this method, which looks like the following:

-{% expanded_img /images/2015-07-30-Notorious-BUG-–-The-Unbugged-Sessions-Part-1/Hopper-Decompiled.png The pseudo-code of the `-[UIScrollView _getDelegateZoomView]` method. %}
+{% expanded_img /images/2015-07-30-Notorious-BUG-1/Hopper-Decompiled.png "The pseudo-code of the `-[UIScrollView _getDelegateZoomView]` method." %}

 Based on that, it’s clear to see that that’s what happens and so it’s the delegate that points to garbage, `0x10` in this crash report to be specific.